 ECA released the third edition of a Community Handbook on Nuclear Energy to assist local communities in identifying and understanding the myriad issues associated with potentially hosting a facility dedicated to nuclear power production, manufacturing, defense, storage or disposal.

-This Handbook highlights the basic knowledge necessary for realistic discussions to develop local community strategies and describes the changes in today’s American nuclear industry that shape the economics of existing and future nuclear technologies.
+The Nuclear Energy Handbook highlights the basic knowledge necessary for realistic discussions to develop local community strategies and describes the changes in today’s American nuclear industry that shape the future economics of nuclear technologies.

 Download the Full Handbook